Faucet Repair

 Incision Inventory:

-Flip my right hand over and we meet crime scene number four, another skin balloon that burst on a toes-to-bar skill training day at Crossfit.
-I purchased some apathetically-reviewed, Amazon-recommended grips to prevent this very thing from happening, but alas, the gear/chalk powder/correct technique precautions still did not prevent my moisturized epidermis from surrendering to the weight of my body.
+Flip my right hand over and we meet number four, another skin balloon that burst on a toes-to-bar skill training day at Crossfit.
+I purchased some Amazon-recommended grips to prevent this very thing from happening, but alas, the gear/chalk powder/correct technique precautions still did not prevent my moisturized epidermis from surrendering to the weight of my body.

 Same goes for one in the exact same spot on the other hand that happened just days earlier.

 Rounding out this handsome group of red reminders is a shooting scar arcing across the dorsal plane of my left wrist.
 It happened last month on a wet afternoon: I had just hopped off the bus in Shepherd’s Bush to receive treatment for an ear infection at my GP’s office, my backpack’s handle clenched in one claw like a briefcase, when I approached the clinic’s entryway and attempted to hoist the bag onto my shoulders.
-In doing so, I somehow grated my wrist against the building’s stucco wall.
-Checking in with the receptionist, I told her I was there for an ear appointment but also wanted to request treatment for the open wound that was dripping on her linoleum.
+In doing so, I grated my wrist against the building’s stucco wall.
+Checking in with the receptionist, I told her I was there for an ear appointment but also wanted to request treatment for the open wound that was dripping on the linoleum.